Distance From Vancouver:

 cars on all three tracks, you can proceed into a large hangar, where you

-find a restored train car used by executives, and also a restored train
+would find a restored train car used by executives, and also a restored train

 car used to ferry immigrants from their ports of arrival to various